 The California Air Resources Board (CARB) requires that transit bus fleets convert to ZEBs by 2040.
-Various internal combustion engine-powered (ICE) examples in the above vehicle wheelchair accessible.
-See Section 2.8 of this Vehicle Assignment Policy for categories will be replaced by ZEBs over the coming years, anticipated to be primarily Battery Electric Buses (BEBs).
+Various internal combustion engine-powered (ICE) examples in the above vehicle categories will be replaced by ZEBs over the coming years, anticipated to be primarily Battery Electric Buses (BEBs).
 MTS' transition plan prioritizes the deployment of BEBs in disadvantaged communities, as defined by California Senate Bill 535 using the State's CalEnviroscreen tool.